 First Sensor offers a range of sensor technologies for measuring minute differential pressures in HVAC systems - flow-based differential pressure sensors and membrane-based piezoresistive silicon pressure sensors through which air does not flow.

 Our flow-based LME and LDE differential pressure sensors operate according to the principle of thermal mass flow measurement of air which is conducted through a very small flow channel integrated in the sensor chip.
 This innovative sensor technology enables highly sensitive measurement of ultra-low pressures from 25 Pa (0.25 mbar) full scale with ultra-high resolution and offset stability.
-Due to the minimal gas flow, the sensors are highly resistant to dust, humidity, and long connection tubes compared with conventional flow-based pressure sensors.
+Due to the minimal gas flow, the sensors are highly resistant to dust and long connection tubes compared with conventional flow-based pressure sensors.

 First Sensor membrane-based piezoresistive pressure sensors from the HCLA series combine very high offset stability with low position sensitivity thanks to a special internal compensation technique.
 The silicon MEMS sensors achieve especially linear signal/pressure characteristic curves for pressure measuring ranges from 2.5 mbar full scale and offer analog and digital interfaces.